corelan/pyencfsgui/README.md

 ### Installing dependencies on Linux (tested on Kali)

-On Kali Linux, python3, PyQT5 and pycrypto should already be installed.
+On Kali Linux, some dependencies may already be present, but using the local virtual environment is still recommended.

 #### 1. Jura font